 Reports of ketoacidosis, a serious life-threatening condition requiring urgent hospitalization have been identified in postmarketing surveillance in patients with type 1 and type 2 diabetes mellitus receiving sodium glucose co-transporter-2 (SGLT2) inhibitors, including empagliflozin.
 Fatal cases of ketoacidosis have been reported in patients taking empagliflozin.
-SYNJARDY XR is not indicated for the treatment of patients with type 1 diabetes mellitus [see Indications and Usage (1)].
+SYNJARDY is not indicated for the treatment of patients with type 1 diabetes mellitus [see Indications and Usage (1)].

-Patients treated with SYNJARDY XR who present with signs and symptoms consistent with severe metabolic acidosis should be assessed for ketoacidosis regardless of presenting blood glucose levels, as ketoacidosis associated with SYNJARDY XR may be present even if blood glucose levels are less than 250 mg/dL.
-If ketoacidosis is suspected, SYNJARDY XR should be discontinued, patient should be evaluated, and prompt treatment should be instituted.
+Patients treated with SYNJARDY who present with signs and symptoms consistent with severe metabolic acidosis should be assessed for ketoacidosis regardless of presenting blood glucose levels, as ketoacidosis associated with SYNJARDY may be present even if blood glucose levels are less than 250 mg/dL.
+If ketoacidosis is suspected, SYNJARDY should be discontinued, patient should be evaluated, and prompt treatment should be instituted.
 Treatment of ketoacidosis may require insulin, fluid and carbohydrate replacement.

 In many of the postmarketing reports, and particularly in patients with type 1 diabetes, the presence of ketoacidosis was not immediately recognized and institution of treatment was delayed because presenting blood glucose levels were below those typically expected for diabetic ketoacidosis (often less than 250 mg/dL).
 Signs and symptoms at presentation were consistent with dehydration and severe metabolic acidosis and included nausea, vomiting, abdominal pain, generalized malaise, and shortness of breath.
-In some but not all cases, factors predisposing to ketoacidosis such as insulin dose reduction, acute febrile illness, reduced caloric intake due to illness or surgery, pancreatic disorders suggesting insulin deficiency (e.g., type 1 diabetes, history of pancreatitis or pancreatic surgery), and alcohol abuse were identified.
+In some but not all cases, factors predisposing to ketoacidosis such as insulin dose reduction, acute febrile illness, reduced caloric intake, surgery, pancreatic disorders suggesting insulin deficiency (e.g., type 1 diabetes, history of pancreatitis or pancreatic surgery), and alcohol abuse were identified.

-Before initiating SYNJARDY XR, consider factors in the patient history that may predispose to ketoacidosis including pancreatic insulin deficiency from any cause, caloric restriction, and alcohol abuse.
-In patients treated with SYNJARDY XR consider monitoring for ketoacidosis and temporarily discontinuing SYNJARDY XR in clinical situations known to predispose to ketoacidosis (e.g., prolonged fasting due to acute illness or surgery).
+Before initiating SYNJARDY, consider factors in the patient history that may predispose to ketoacidosis including pancreatic insulin deficiency from any cause, caloric restriction, and alcohol abuse.

+For patients who undergo scheduled surgery, consider temporarily discontinuing SYNJARDY for at least 3 days prior to surgery [see Clinical Pharmacology (12.2, 12.3)].

+Consider monitoring for ketoacidosis and temporarily discontinuing SYNJARDY in other clinical situations known to predispose to ketoacidosis (e.g., prolonged fasting due to acute illness or post-surgery).
+Ensure risk factors for ketoacidosis are resolved prior to restarting SYNJARDY.